top of page

 6. Blessed bread and consecrated bread

-Visitors are sometimes offended that they are not allowed to receive communion.
-Orthodox believe that receiving communion is broader than me-and-Jesus; it acknowledges faith in historic Orthodox doctrine, obedience to a particular Orthodox bishop, and a commitment to a particular Orthodox worshipping community.
+Visitors are sometimes offended that they are not allowed to receive Communion.
+Orthodox believe that receiving Holy Communion is broader than me-and-Jesus; it acknowledges faith and acceptance of the ancient teachings and faith handed down through Holy Orthodox Church during the past 2000 years, obedience to a particular Orthodox bishop, and a commitment to a particular Orthodox worshipping community.
 There’s nothing exclusive about this; everyone is invited to make this commitment to the Orthodox Church.
 But the Eucharist is the Church’s treasure, and it is reserved for those who have united themselves with the Church.
 An analogy could be to reserving marital relations until after the wedding.

 We also handle the Eucharist with more gravity than many denominations do, further explaining why we guard it from common access.
 We believe it is truly the Body and Blood of Christ.
 We ourselves do not receive communion unless we are making regular confession of our sins to a priest and are at peace with other communicants.
 We fast from all food and drink—yes, even a morning cup of coffee—from midnight the night before communion.